KavrakiLab/tmkit/doc/md/planfile.md

 Plan Files {#planfile}
 ==========

 Task and motion plans are output in a plan-text, line-based format.
+A [parser] (@ref planfile_stmt_gen_parse) for the format is included.

 [TOC]